isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

     )
 ```

-This final hole, recall, moves the given proof to the desired place in the
-expression.
-Here we have `a + zero` and would like to replace it with `a + b *
-zero`, meaning we need to target the `ctor:zero` in our original expression.
+Hidden

+:     ```agda
+  -- fix indentation
+      ```

+Congruence is highly-parameterized, and therefore often introduces unconstrained metas while working interactively.
+As before, it's nothing to worry about.

+Our final hole in this implementation is a function responsible for "targeting" a particular subexpression in the bigger hole.
+Recall that here we have `bind:a:a + zero`, and we would like to rewrite `ctor:zero` as `bind:b:b * zero`.
+Thus, our function should target the `ctor:zero` in the expression `bind:a:a + zero`.

-Therefore, we must give a function that *targets* the `ctor:zero`, leaving the
-remainder of the expression alone.
-We can introduce a function via a lambda:
+In order to do so, we must give a function that *changes* the `ctor:zero`, leaving the remainder of our expression alone.
+We can introduce a function via a
+lambda:

 ```agda
   a^1≡a+b*0⅋₄ : (a b : ℕ) → a ^ 1 ≡ a + (b * 0)